openstack-archive/sahara-specs/specs/kilo/security-guidelines-doc.rst

 The information provided is intended to be updated as new methodologies, plugins, and features are implemented.
-It will also be open to patching through the standrd OpenStack workflows by the community at large.
+It will also be open to patching through the standard OpenStack workflows by the community at large.

 Alternatives